Hezengin/HSI-Sortingsystem/README.md

 # HSI Sorting System

-A hyperspectral imaging (HSI) based sorting system for strawberries.
-This project classifies strawberries into three categories based on their freshness: **Fresh**, **Old**, and **Spoiled**.
+A hyperspectral imaging (HSI) based sorting system for biological products.
+This project classifies (for now only) strawberries into three categories based on their freshness: **Fresh**, **Old**, and **Spoiled**.
 It uses a hyperspectral camera (Specim FX10), a conveyor belt system (Desktop Conveyor - Delta X Robot), and a machine learning model to make real-time predictions through a graphical user interface.

 ---